 Digital Innovation and its Security Implications across Government

-The Federal Government has set the goal for Australia to be the most cyber secure nation in the world by 2030.
-1
+The Federal Government has set the goal for Australia to be the most cyber secure nation in the world by 2030.1Refer to references at end of content

 Make no mistake, it’s an ambitious target encompassing sovereign capabilities, and strengthening both critical infrastructure and government systems.
 At the same time, federal and state government are still committed to delivering innovative, robust, stable, and secure citizen experiences.
 Emphasis on the word: Secure.